Mark Thomas McGee

 Mark Thomas McGee (born 1947 in San Gabriel, California) is a screenwriter and author.
 Most of his movie work was for Fred Olen Ray and Jim Wynorski.
 Although he played bit parts in some of these movies, he is not an actor and has been confused with a Mark McGee who actually is an actor.
 When he was in high school, Mark teamed with Dennis Muren and David Allen to make The Equinox ...
 A Journey into the Supernatural, released to theaters in an altered version by producer Jack H. Harris.

 He is also the author of a number of books on motion pictures, mostly concerning low budget movies and their makers.
 He is retired and living in Palm Desert where he continues to write books.

 He wrote a book on Roger Corman and told Corman that he wanted to write a script for him.
 McGee did drafts of Sorority House Massacre II (1989) that were not used.
-He also wrote an un-used script for Joe Solomon and did a week's work on the script for Transylvania Twist with Jim Wynorski.
+He also wrote an unused script for Joe Solomon and did a week's work on the script for Transylvania Twist with Jim Wynorski.
 He was fired at the behest of Roger Corman.
-However when Wynorski hired MgGee to work on the script for Hard to Die Corman did not object.
+However, when Wynorski hired MgGee to work on the script for Hard to Die, Corman did not object.